Authentication and authorization in Azure App Service and Azure Functions

 - Without provider SDK: The application delegates federated sign-in to App Service.
 This is typically the case with browser apps, which can present the provider's login page to the user.
 The server code manages the sign-in process, so it is also called server-directed flow or server flow.
 This case applies to browser apps.
 It also applies to native apps that sign users in using the Mobile Apps client SDK because the SDK opens a web view to sign users in with App Service authentication.

 Calls from a trusted browser app in App Service to another REST API in App Service or Azure Functions can be authenticated using the server-directed flow.
-For more information, see Customize authentication and authorization in App Service.
+For more information, see Customize sign-ins and sign-outs.

 The table below shows the steps of the authentication flow.